Cube-OS/cubeOS/docs/ecosystem/linux-docs/monitoring.rst

 We have found it easiest to create one file per process which should be monitored.
 This keeps configuration more modular and makes it easy to add or remove monitoring for a process.

-The files for Kubos-created services are generated automatically during the build process.
+The files for CubeOS-created services are generated automatically during the build process.
-For example, `you can see here <https://github.com/kubos/kubos-linux-build/blob/master/package/kubos/kubos-monitor/kubos-monitor.mk>`__ how the monitoring file will be generated for the Kubos monitor service.
+For example, `you can see here <https://github.com/cubeos/cubeos-linux-build/blob/master/package/cubeos/cubeos-monitor/cubeos-monitor.mk>`__ how the monitoring file will be generated for the CubeOS monitor service.

 Please see the `Monit documentation <https://mmonit.com/monit/documentation/monit.html#THE-MONIT-CONTROL-FILE>`__ for information regarding the syntax of these files.